 What’s the next step for Amicio?
 Consolidate the use of Talkspirit over time and promote the tool’s potential with users to ensure they take full advantage of it!

 Talkspirit’s eye on Amicio

 When it comes to consolidating a corporate culture and spreading a DNA, the implementation of an enterprise social network encourages varied communication and interaction with employees at all hierarchical levels.

 Also read: Top 12 Best Enterprise Social Networks

-Faithful to its managerial values, Relaytion encourages its employees’ autonomy and their ability to speak out while remaining attentive to their needs.
+Faithful to its managerial values, Amicio encourages its employees’ autonomy and their ability to speak out while remaining attentive to their needs.
 Despite the constraints of confinement and distance, Talkspirit’s ergonomics has demonstrated its formidable efficiency with an extremely simple handling that has allowed for the platform’s accelerated adoption.
-In the long term, having an internal social network will enable Relaytion to cement relations between teams and encourage the exchange of best practices—essential to the consolidation of an entrepreneurial spirit.
+In the long term, having an internal social network will enable Amicio to cement relations between teams and encourage the exchange of best practices—essential to the consolidation of an entrepreneurial spirit.

 Want to find out more about Talkspirit?

 Talkspirit teams are available to answer your questions and support you with your collaborative projects.